codefresh-io/docs.codefresh.io/_docs/getting-started/helm-quick-start-guide.md

 ## Deploying a Helm Release to your Kubernetes cluster

-Codefresh provides a [pre-made Docker image with Helm](https://hub.docker.com/r/codefresh/cfstep-helm) that you can use as a [freestyle step]({{site.baseurl}}/docs/codefresh-yaml/steps/freestyle/) to perform a deployment.
+Codefresh provides a special [Helm step](https://codefresh.io/steps/step/helm) that you can use to perform a deployment.
 At its most basic form you can put the following step in your [codefresh.yml]({{site.baseurl}}/docs/codefresh-yaml/what-is-the-codefresh-yaml/) file.

 `YAML`
 {% highlight yaml %}
 {% raw %}
-DeployMyChart:
-  image: 'codefresh/cfstep-helm:3.0.3'
-  environment:
-    - CHART_REF=charts/python
-    - RELEASE_NAME=mypython-chart-prod
-    - KUBE_CONTEXT=myDemoAKSCluster
+deploy:
+  type: helm
+  arguments:
+    action: install
+    chart_name: test_chart
+    release_name: first
+    helm_version: 3.0.1
+    kube_context: my-kubernetes-context
 {% endraw %}
 {% endhighlight %}

-We use the `cfstep-helm` image to deploy a chart.
+Under the hood, we use the `cfstep-helm` image to deploy a chart.
 There are 3 environment variables that are required.
-The `CHART_REF` points to the [chart inside the git repository](https://github.com/codefresh-contrib/python-flask-sample-app/tree/with-helm/charts/python).
-The `RELEASE_NAME` defines the name of the deployment that will be created in the cluster.
-And finally, the `KUBE_CONTEXT` defines which cluster will be used.
+The `chart_name` points to the [chart inside the git repository](https://github.com/codefresh-contrib/python-flask-sample-app/tree/with-helm/charts/python).
+The `release_name` defines the name of the deployment that will be created in the cluster.
+And finally, the `kube_context` defines which cluster will be used.
 The name is the same as defined in [Codefresh Integrations](https://g.codefresh.io/account-admin/account-conf/integration/kubernetes).

 For the full list of variables and modes see the section [using Helm in Codefresh pipelines]({{site.baseurl}}/docs/new-helm/using-helm-in-codefresh-pipeline/)

 >Notice that we use Helm 3.x in the example above.
 If you still use Helm 2.x then select another tag of the `codefresh/cfstep-helm` image that matches your Tiller version.
-For example if you have installed Tiller 2.9.1 then you need to use the codefresh/cfstep-helm:2.9.1' image instead.
+For example if you have installed Tiller 2.9.1 then you need to use the 2.9.1 version instead.

 This step will deploy the Helm chart using the default values as found in `values.yaml` inside the chart folder.
 It would make sense to override the defaults using some parameters in the build.
 For example instead of tagging your docker image with the branch name (which is always the same for each build), you could tag it with the hash of the source revision which is one of the [offered variables]({{site.baseurl}}/docs/codefresh-yaml/variables/).

-Thus the whole pipeline is the following:
+Thus, the whole pipeline is the following:

 `YAML`
 {% highlight yaml %}